DarkGhostHunter/Larapoke/README.md

 ### Script View

 Larapoke uses its own Blade template to inject the script.
-The default template should be enough for any Laravel application.

-Of curse you can create your own script inside a Blade template.
-You can point out a custom template or override the default by creating a `views/vendor/larapoke/script.blade.php` file.
+Of course you can create your own script.
+You can point out a custom Blade template or override the default by creating a `views/vendor/larapoke/script.blade.php` file.

 Why would you?
 Some people may want to change this to a custom script, maybe because they want to use a Javascript HTTP library, minify the response, or even [create a custom Event](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events) when CSRF token expires.

-The view will receive:
+The view receives three variables:

-* `$route`: The full route where the poking will be done
+* `$route`: The full route where the poking will be done.
 * `$interval`: The interval in milliseconds the poking should be done.
 * `$lifetime`: The session lifetime in milliseconds.